ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 The details of the competency matrix impact every member of the team, so it stands to reason that the team should be included in specifying those details.
 Referring to the Team-Based Decisioning Models section of Mini Management Frameworks, page 33, this is definitely a job for either the straw man or the codevelopment model.

-I recommend the straw man model: Outline the key skills and impact areas you d like to see for any given role and take a stab at filling out most of the competency matrix.
-Then introduce the idea to your tech team and let them know you d like their input on how to flesh out that first draft.
+I recommend the straw man model: Outline the key skills and impact areas you'd like to see for any given role and take a stab at filling out most of the competency matrix.
+Then introduce the idea to your tech team and let them know you'd like their input on how to flesh out that first draft.
 Set aside fixed time as a team and make it safe and encouraged to workshop the matrix together, perhaps using breakout groups to workshop individual categories.

 Whatever structure you choose, make it explicit, provide at least a few hours of safeguarded time for working on it, and set a deadline by which to receive final feedback to incorporate and turn into a candidate final draft for the team.